CONNECTING OUR COMMUNITY

 Hope Station - Pantry hours remain intact on Monday, Wednesday, and Fri mornings, 9:00-11:30 am.

-It is advised to call in advance to verify availability of meals.
-Some sites are having to shut down and reopen due to child care restrictions or other reasons.
 The list is subject to change at any time.
 If you are looking for meals for kids when schools are closed, the best way is to text FOODNC to 877-877 or going to the USDA Find Meals for Kids website.

 If You Are in Need of Medical Attention: